Terradue/doc-tep-geohazards/source/tutorials/Snapping.rst

 	Y

 ..
+NOTE:: In some cases like volcanic eruption, it is recommended to set the Atmospheric spatio-temporal filtering "off".
+..
 NOTE:: It is highly recommended to apply both SCLA Error removal and atmospheric filtering for optimal PSI time series results.
 Please note that atmospheric filtering is fixed to a temporal window of one year.

 .. figure:: assets/snapping_psi_4.png